jese11/HCP-wiki-public/PublicData/HCP Users FAQ.md

 To update to the full set of released S1200 neuroimaging data, you need to do all of the following:

-	1. Download the data for the subjects added as part of the S1200 release – there is a subject group for "S1200 New Subjects" in ConnectomeDB.
+a.
+Download the data for the subjects added as part of the S1200 release – there is a subject group for "S1200 New Subjects" in ConnectomeDB.
-	2. Download the new reprocessed diffusion data for **all subjects**.  *Note:* Previously released diffusion data for subjects 130922 and 150423 was removed in the S1200 release because it was either poor quality or not enough for useful analysis.  *S900 data users should ensure that they remove the dMRI data from these two subjects from their local copy.*
+b.
+Download the new reprocessed diffusion data for **all subjects**.  *Note:* Previously released diffusion data for subjects 130922 and 150423 was removed in the S1200 release because it was either poor quality or not enough for useful analysis.  *S900 data users should ensure that they remove the dMRI data from these two subjects from their local copy.*
-	This is noted on the Known Issues wiki page:
+	This is noted on the [HCP-YA Known Issues page](./HCP%20Data%20Release%20Updates%20Known%20Issues%20and%20Planned%20fixes.md)
-	3. Download the data for subjects 121719 and 169040 that had MR added as part of the S1200 (these subjects were previously released in S900 as “behavior only” subjects).
+c.
+Download the data for subjects 121719 and 169040 that had MR added as part of the S1200 (these subjects were previously released in S900 as “behavior only” subjects).
-	This is noted on the Known Issues wiki page: .
+	This is noted on the [HCP-YA Known Issues page](./HCP%20Data%20Release%20Updates%20Known%20Issues%20and%20Planned%20fixes.md)
-	4. Download new FIX-cleaned rfMRI data for the 11 previously released subjects (Quarter Released = S900 and earlier) with Issue Code E (manual reclassification of some FIX components).
-See [https://wiki.humanconnectome.org/pages/viewpage.action?pageId=88901591](../pages/88901591.md)
+d.
+Download new FIX-cleaned rfMRI data for the 11 previously released subjects (Quarter Released = S900 and earlier) with Issue Code E (manual reclassification of some FIX components).
+See [HCP-YA QC Issues page](./HCP%20Subjects%20with%20Identified%20Quality%20Control%20Issues%20(QC_Issue%20measure%20codes%20explained)

 	List of these 11 subjects: 101107
 	111716